 Coming to terms that the block-based editing is the future of WordPress, most plugin developers have already created blocks for their plugins.
 So when you use a plugin with your WordPress Gutenberg theme, you can just use that block without disrupting your design flow.

-Using a WordPress Gutenberg theme ensures that your process of transitioning into the full-fledged block system is easy and without any hindrance.
+Using a Gutenberg theme ensures that your process of transitioning into the full-fledged block system is easy and without any hindrance.

 2. Built-in blocks